Why I Created AssetJay

 What AssetJay is

-The idea is straightforward: log your equipment quickly, attach the receipts, know who has what, and get reminded before warranties expire.
+The idea is simple: log your equipment quickly, attach the receipts, know who has what, and get reminded before warranties expire.
 Adding an asset takes about 30 seconds.
 You can forward a purchase receipt by email and it gets parsed automatically.
 When someone leaves, you see everything assigned to them in one place.

 I'm building it for the kind of team I used to run.
 Small enough that nobody's job title includes the word “IT”, but big enough that a spreadsheet stopped working several hires ago.